WDI-SEA/notes/04-databases/mongo-intro/crud-update.md

 #### Update Operators

-Like `query operaters`, there are a variety of [update operators](https://www.mongodb.com/docs/manual/reference/operator/update/), and we have already seen one of these in action, the `$set` operator.
+Like `query operators`, there are a variety of [update operators](https://www.mongodb.com/docs/manual/reference/operator/update/), and we have already seen one of these in action, the `$set` operator.
 Here are a few examples of some other common usages of `query operators`.

 Using the $inc operator to increment the age field by 5 for all people: